 4.4 Collections generally take place from door to door or from one public house to another and can include property or cash.

-4.5 A House to House Collection licence can be granted for any period up to one year.

-4.6 The Minister for the Cabinet Office is responsible for a national exemption order scheme for house-to-house collections under the current law.
-National exemption orders are generally available to organisations which have obtained house to house collection licences in at least 70-100 local authority licensing areas for the two preceding years.
+4.5 The Secretary of State for Digital, Culture, Media and Sport is responsible for the National Exemption Order Scheme.
+National Exemption Orders are generally available to charities who have undertaken a high number of collections across local authority licensing areas for the two preceding years.
 In these cases a House to House Collection licence will not be required from a local authority.
 Most will notify the authority (out of courtesy) stating the date and places they will be collecting.

-4.7 Most of the smaller, and particularly local groups and organisations need a licence before they can collect money (or articles which they intend to sell later such as unwanted clothing), from door to door.
+4.6 Most of the smaller, and particularly local groups and organisations need a licence before they can collect money (or articles which they intend to sell later such as unwanted clothing), from door to door.